Computed Tomography (CT) Scan of the Body

 - Chest (thorax).
-A CT scan of the chest can look for problems with the lungs, heart, esophagus, the major blood vessel (aorta), or the tissues in the center of the chest.
+A CT scan of the chest can look for problems with the lungs, the heart, the esophagus, or the major blood vessel (aorta) or the tissues in the center of the chest.
 Some common chest problems a CT scan may find include infection, lung cancer, a pulmonary embolism, and an aneurysm.
 It also can be used to see if cancer has spread into the chest from another area of the body.

 - Abdomen.
 A CT scan of the abdomen can find cysts, abscesses, infection, tumors, an aneurysm, enlarged lymph nodes, foreign objects, bleeding in the belly, diverticulitis, inflammatory bowel disease, and appendicitis.

 - Urinary tract.
 A CT scan of the kidneys, ureters, and bladder is called a CT KUB or CT urogram.
 This type of scan can find kidney stones, bladder stones, or blockage of the urinary tract.
 A special type of CT scan, called a CT intravenous pyelogram (IVP), uses injected dye (contrast material) to look for kidney stones, blockage, growths, infection, or other diseases of the urinary tract.